 - Post-release: After launching your book, marketing should be an ongoing effort.
 Fill your calendar with weekly to monthly activities.

 Book marketing timeline example

 When you’ve decided on your book timeline, schedule tasks and deadlines into your daily calendar.
 Follow through on your assignments.
-Don’t forget to incorporate time to track and measure your results.
-You got this, dear authorpreneur!
+Don’t forget to carve out the time needed to track and measure your results.
+You’ve got this, dear authorpreneur!

-Plus, maximize sales by distributing in as many stores and countries as possible.
-Sell in thousands of bookstores, with a click of a button.
+Don’t forget to maximize your sales by distributing in as many stores and countries as possible.
+Sell in thousands of bookstores with a click of a button.